deepsquare-io/grid/docs/workflow/03-guides/06-mapuid.md

       mapGid: 0
 ```

 Note that there is some limitation with the Apptainer container runtime.
 You cannot run Apptainer with an unknown user, and therefore, you cannot `mapUid` to an unknown user (which only leaves you to map to `root`).
+See [open issue](https://github.com/apptainer/apptainer/issues/1066).